 - 1. Cranberry Hill Corporation Penn Estates Protective Covenants and Restrictions as recorded April 5, 1977. - 2.
 Cranberry Hill Corporation Penn Estates Stroud Township Protective Covenants and Restrictions as recorded March 21, 1989. - 3.
-Cranberry Hill Corporation Penn Estates Pocono Township Protective Covenants and Restrictions as recorded March 30, 1989. - \ Items 2 and 3 above are attached to the Assignment of Declarant Rights recorded on April 3, 1998.
+Cranberry Hill Corporation Penn Estates Pocono Township Protective Covenants and Restrictions as recorded March 30, 1989. - Items 2 and 3 above are attached to the Assignment of Declarant Rights recorded April 3, 1998.

-These rules and regulations are subordinate to the PEPOA Bylaws, which are, in turn, subordinate to the Declaration of Protective Covenants.
-A change to the Covenants requires a vote of the entire membership.
+These rules and regulations are subordinate to the PEPOA Bylaws, which are in turn subordinate to the Declaration of Protective Covenants.
+A change to the Covenants requires a vote of the entire membership, where a Bylaw change requires a 2/3 majority of those voting in-person or by directed proxy at the annual meeting, or at a special meeting called for the purpose of a vote.